 Oregon authorizes video lottery machines in alcoholic beverage establishments.
-The annual fee is \$135 per terminal-plus \$50 per terminal if annual net receipts at the location are over \$104,000, and an additional \$75 each if receipts are over \$260,000.
+The annual fee is \$135 per terminal-plus \$50 per terminal if annual net receipts at the location are over \$104,000, and an additional \$75 per terminal if receipts are over \$260,000.
 The state has two options for retailers to retain a portion of net receipts: one with three tiers and the other with four.
 Under those options, the state takes between 11% and 78% or between 11% and 72.5%, depending on annual net receipts.
-In South Dakota, bars and lounges may have video lottery machines, and each operator must pay annually the greater of \$100 per machine or \$1,000.
+Pennsylvania allows video poker, reel games, and black jack at large truck stops.
+Terminal operators must pay \$5,000 annually, plus \$250 per terminal that is added after paying the annual fee.
+The state takes 42% of gross terminal revenue.
+In South Dakota, bars and lounges may have video lottery machines, and each operator must annually pay the greater of \$100 per machine or \$1,000.
 The state takes half of net machine income.
 Finally, West Virginia allows video lottery at private clubs, some beer establishments, and veterans' or fraternal organizations.
 The annual fee is \$1,000 per terminal; the state also takes 30% to 50% of net income from video lottery, depending on the amount of income.